Mass Production Polymer Facility Grand Opening

-The Development of Microcapillary and Microwell Fiber Optic Faceplates
+The Development of Glass Capillary Array and Microwell Fiber Optic Faceplates

-A 2006 Small Business Innovation Research grant (SBIR) from the National Science Foundation facilitates the development of Microcapillary and Microwell fiber optic faceplates.
+A 2006 Small Business Innovation Research grant (SBIR) from the National Science Foundation facilitates the development of Glass Capillary and Microwell fiber optic faceplates.
 With their dense patterns of miniature tubes, wells, and passages, these faceplates allow for high speed, high density sampling.

 In 2003, Incom manufactures the largest diameter fiber optic tapers ever made.
-These tapers capture huge imaging areas up to 200 mm in diameter with very high and unprecedented resolution, becoming the dominant enabling technology in x-ray crystalography.
-Incom tapers and faceplates also play an increasingly vital role in the digital revolution in medical x-ray technology, electron microscopy and high speed DNA sequencing.
+These tapers capture huge imaging areas up to 200 mm in diameter with very high and unprecedented resolution, becoming the dominant enabling technology in x-ray crystallography.
+Incom tapers and faceplates also play an increasingly vital role in the digital revolution in medical x-ray technology and electron microscopy.

-Incom responds to tightened government requirements for night vision equipment by utilizing its patented MEGAdraw process to develop the most blemish-free, low distortion, zero-shear fused fiber optic components available for night vision goggles, helmet-mounted displays and cameras.
-Incom quickly becomes a trusted supplier to the U.S. government, a relationship that continues today.
+Incom responds to tightened government requirements for night vision equipment by utilizing its patented MEGAdraw process.
+The process allows for the most blemish-free, low distortion, zero-shear fused fiber optic components available for night vision goggles, helmet-mounted displays and cameras.
+Incom quickly became a trusted supplier to the U.S. government.

 Incom’s foray into night vision is launched in 1985 when the company begins to produce a fiber optic taper for image intensification in a viewer used by U.S. Army combat tanks.
 Next came the IRIS system, a technological breakthrough that helped facilitate U.S. superiority in night warfare.